ILLIAC II: Innovation

+The Math Department at UIUC celebrated the largest of the new primes with a postal meter cancellation stamp — until Appel and Haken proved the Four-color theorem in 1976.
+This example is from 1975.

 Discoveries

-During check-out of the ILLIAC II, before it became fully operational, faculty member Donald B. Gillies programmed ILLIAC II to search for Mersenne prime numbers.
-The check-out period took roughly 3 weeks, during which the computer verified all the previous Mersenne primes and found three new prime numbers.
+In 1963, during check-out of the ILLIAC II before it became fully operational, faculty member Donald B. Gillies programmed ILLIAC II to search for Mersenne prime numbers.
+The check-out period took roughly 3 weeks, during which the computer verified all previous Mersenne primes and discovered three new ones (M_{21-23}), the last of which was the largest prime number then known (2^{11213} – 1).
 The results were immortalized for more than a decade on a UIUC Postal Annex cancellation stamp, and were discussed in the New York Times, recorded in the Guinness Book of World Records, and described in a journal paper in Mathematics of Computation.

 End of life

 The ILLIAC II computer was disassembled roughly a decade after its construction.
 By this time the hundreds of modules were obsolete scrap; many faculty members took components home to keep.
 Donald B. Gillies kept 12 (mostly control) modules.
 His family donated 10 of these modules and the front panel to the University of Illinois CS department in 2006.
 The photos in this article were taken during the time of donation.

 Donald W. Gillies, the son of Donald B. Gillies, has a complete set of documentation (instruction set, design reports, research reports, and grant progress reports, roughly 2000 pages) from the ILLIAC II project.
 He can be contacted for further details about this computer.
 Most of this documentation should also be available as DCL technical reports in the UIUC Engineering library, although it would not be packaged as a single report.